18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 The diversity of food and wines in Porto blew us away

-A culinary exciting city, we only began to peel away during a one month stay in the country, the diversity of food and wines blew us away.
+A culinaryly exciting city, we only began to peel away during our five-week stay in the country, and the diversity of food and wines blew us away.

 The Francesinha sandwich is arguably the city’s most famous dish.
 An adaptation of the French croque monsieur sandwich, you can easily recreate it at home with this Francesinha recipe before visiting Porto.